 Large Patch or Brown Patch

 The most common disease affecting grass in our area, a fungus called rhizoctonia manifests as large patch in warm season grasses and brown patch in cool season grasses.
-Warm season varieties like Bermuda, zoysia and centipede are particularly vulnerable this time of year when vigorous summer growth slows for the transition into dormancy.

 As the name suggests, large patch causes sizeable areas of diseased grass in an otherwise healthy lawn.
 Damage is often circular and can range from less than three feet to 25 feet in diameter.
 The foliage typically dies back from the leaf tip toward the base, and the more recently affected grass along the edges may appear orange.